-CCWD Multi-Hazard Mitigation Plan
+CCWD Local Hazard Mitigation Plan

 Hazard mitigation is defined as any sustained action taken to reduce or eliminate long-term risk to human life and property from hazards.
 Natural hazard mitigation planning is the process in which natural hazards that threaten a community are identified, their likely impacts are assessed, mitigation goals are set, and appropriate strategies for reducing risk are developed, prioritized, and implemented.